rkarpman/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 2304
 ```
-There are `sum(missing)` missing values in our data set.
+There are 2304 missing values in our data set.
 We replace each missing value by the average number of steps for the corresponding interval, which we can obtain from the dataframe `df` constructed above.

 ```r
 for(idx in 1:dim(data)[1]){